jeroenbellen/PortPoirot/README.md

 Port Poirot displays a list of all ports that are in use.
 It provides filtering capabilities and a way to kill the process that is using a specific port.

-Tested on macos running python 3.8
-Root access is required to run the program.
+Tested on macos running python 3.8, root access is required to run the program.

 ## Installation from source
 ```bash